UNESCO World Heritage

-*Please note the above itinerary is only a brief.
+*Please note the above itinerary is only a brief and subject to change, if necessary.
+Tour dates will not change.
 A 30+ page detailed schedule and information kit concerning traveling for photography in Southeast Asia will be sent to all participants approximately 100 days prior to tour start date.

 Photographer fees and top English speaking guides